 The importance of optimising safety inspection reports

-The outcome of an inspections ends into a report.
-The report has the purpose to recommend corrective actions that can reduce the risks of hazards in the future.
-However, a report may or may not be efficient enough if the best practices aren’t followed.
+The outcome of a safety inspection inspection ends into a report.
+The report has the purpose to recommend corrective actions to reduce the risks of hazards in the future.
+However, a report may or may not be efficient if the best practices aren’t followed.

-A good inspection checklist is a key to gathering sufficient data than then can be exported into inspection report.
+A good inspection checklist is a key to gathering sufficient error-free data that can be exported into inspection report.

 2. Real-time documenting of inspections

 4. Make safety inspection reports readable.

 Big words and complex sentences have no place in inspection reports.
 Reports must be understandable and clear.
-Automating the generation of inspection reports, based on the gathered data and collected observations, can ensure the readability of the reports.
+No unreadable handwriting!
+Automating the generation of inspection reports based on the gathered data and collected observations, can ensure the readability of the reports.

 How to find the right safety inspection software?

-With inspection software everything depends on the strategy that the organization is following.
+The choice of inspection management system depends on the strategy that the organization is following.
 If a government agency is following a cloud-first strategy, then sure their focus must be on cloud inspection services.
 If the organization is focused at health and food safety, then they should aim at a solution that is specialised in this sector.
 The same applies for enterprises that want to transform their inner inspections and audits.

 Prepare a list of requirements and start your research.
 Then reach out to potential suppliers and book a Product tour or a Demo session that can highlight the features that can provide the execution of the best practices we described above.
 The next reasonable step would be to order a proof of concept.